Aman-Kumar-ak/Masala-Madness/README.md

 2. If MongoDB fails to connect:
    - Check if MongoDB service is running
-   - Verify the MONGO_URI in .env file
+   - Verify the MONGO_URL in .env file
    - Ensure network connectivity

 3. If changes don't reflect: